 - NHS Test & Trace sites: These are across the country and operate as symptomatic testing sites in the morning but are currently providing an afternoon collect option, where you can pick up a box of tests to use at home.

 - Pharmacy collect: Thousands of pharmacies across England have signed up to offer pharmacy collect.
 You can go to a participating pharmacy and pick up a free box of tests to use at home.
 NHS England's site finder allows you to search pharmacies near you that offer pharmacy collect.
-Over the coming weeks more and more pharmacies will be signing up.

 - LFD Direct: For people who can't access tests through the other routes, you can order a box of tests online or through 119, which will be delivered to your home.